sebt3/kuberest/README.md

 ### Events
 The example `reconciler` only checks the `.spec.hidden` bool.
 If it does, it updates the `.status` object to reflect whether or not the instance `is_hidden`.
 It also sends a Kubernetes event associated with the controller.
 It is visible at the bottom of `kubectl describe doc samuel`.

 To extend this controller for a real-world setting.
-Consider looking at the [kube.rs controller guide](https://kube.rs/controllers/intro/).
+Consider looking at the [kuberest.solidite.fr controller guide](https://kuberest.solidite.fr/controllers/intro/).